dualcyclone/gulp-filter-by/README.md

 #### fn

-The required `fn` function is executed by the `filterBy` plugin, and it is passed the `file` from the stream to be processed by `fn`; it is then up to the developer of the task to decide whether the file should be included into the stream by performing any desired computations they please, the only requirement is that the function returned a boolean value to the plugin, so that it knows how to process the file:
+The required `fn` function is executed by the `filterBy` plugin, and it is passed the `file` from the stream; it is then up to the developer of the task to decide whether the `file` should be included into the stream by performing any desired computations; the only requirement is that the function returns a boolean value to the plugin, so that it knows how to process the `file`:

 - returning `true` will include the file into the stream.
 - returning `false` will exclude the file from the stream.